AdMoR/admor.github.io/_posts/2021-12-30-Generating shapes with neural nets.markdown

 I have for a long time looked for a way to mix image generation and the real world.
 The way to bring something digital into the real world could be a printer.
 However one usual limitation of image generation is that it is low dimension usually 1000x1000.

-I tried [dithering](https://en.wikipedia.org/wiki/Dither) but the results are not amazing and don't feel particular.
+[Dithering](https://en.wikipedia.org/wiki/Dither) can be interesting but the results are not special enough.

 ## Differential SVG